paola-amigo/Jazz_Analysis_/readme.md

 - Solo alignments: `data/output/aligned_solo_results_k2_{parameter}.csv`

 The resulting files are the basis for generating similarity matrices.

 ## **Prior Matrices Generation**

-**Purpose**: Generate matrices that encode temporal and stylistic constraints for Bayesian inference.
-These matrices ensure that the directionality of influence in the networks follows logical chronological and stylistic relationships.
+**Purpose**: Generate matrices that encode temporal constraint for Bayesian inference.
+These matrices ensure that the directionality of influence in the networks follows chronological logic.

 ---